Beara Peninsula and Kenmare on the Wild Atlantic Way

-For our next leg of our trip around Ireland’s Wild Atlantic Way, we left the town of Bantry and started on a tour around the Beara Peninsula (you can see more about our last leg here).
-The Beara Peninsula is sometimes referred to as “Ireland’s forgotten peninsula” – which as a description is way out of date!
-This part of the world is very much on the minds and plans of many of the people I know (OK – some of them do want to keep it a secret.
+For our next leg of our trip around Ireland's Wild Atlantic Way, we left the town of Bantry and started on a tour around the Beara Peninsula.
+The Beara Peninsula is sometimes referred to as "Ireland's forgotten peninsula" - which as a description is way out of date!
+This part of the world is very much on the minds and plans of many of the people I know.

 Our first stop was in the town of Castletownbere.
 It’s one of Ireland’s main fishing ports and is a busy little town and the commercial hub of the Beara Peninsula.
 We had to stop for a quick drink at the famous McCarthy’s Bar – made famous by appearing on the cover of a book by the same name by Pete McCarthy.
 One of the funniest books I have read – maybe you’ve read it already?